libfor/progress/README.md

 ### `progress.Logger(Reader)`

-Instantly start a goroutine that keeps an eye on a Reader and logs informative updates! 👀 Here's what it looks like:
+Instantly start a goroutine that keeps an eye on a Reader and logs informative updates! 👀 Here's what it looks like today:

 ```yaml
 searching:  49% (20.69/s, 1.256483582s remaining)